 Key Takeaways

-Eyebrow lift with filler is a non-surgical aesthetic procedure using hyaluronic acid or other dermal fillers to restore structural support and lift sagging brows-typically lasting 12-18 months.
+Eyebrow lift with filler, also called a non-surgical eyebrow lift, uses hyaluronic acid or other dermal fillers to restore structural support and lift sagging brows, typically lasting 12-18 months.

 Proper pre-treatment assessment and contraindications screening prevent serious complications including vascular occlusion near the supraorbital region.